IdoBaram/final-project/README.md

 $ cd ..
 $ ./consul helm.sh
 ```

+As soon as you will have that, you will need to:
+- Manually create the pipeline in the jenkins master
+- Configure the right credentials (DockerHub,GitHub)
+- Set the jenkins agent connection.

 ## destroying the project:
 In order to delete all the componenets created by this project, ececute this command: